voliva/safe-decimal/article.md

 However, that's not exactly right.
 In fact, fixed point numbers usually have less precision than floating point numbers, so in most of the cases it would even have a bigger error.

-To understand this better, first we need to remember what are decimals
+To understand this better, first we need to remember what decimals are.

 ## Decimals in depth